 Electing the Chair and Vice Chair

-The elections of Chair and Vice Chair for each MISO Stakeholder Entitiy will be conducted simultaneously via electronic ballot.
+The elections of Chair and Vice Chair for each MISO Stakeholder Entity will be conducted simultaneously via electronic ballot.

 Elections are decided by plurality.
 Stakeholders may run for Chair or Vice Chair for a single Entity.
 In the event of a tie vote for a position, a second vote will be taken with the top two candidates accumulating the most votes for that position on the second ballot.